Gay Puerto Vallarta - Useful Tourist Information

 Post Office

-The Post Office (Servicio Postal Mexicano) is located downtown at 188 Minna street between Juarez and Morelos, and is open from 9am-6pm Mon-Fri.
-A letter to the States or Canada costs four pesos and may take 7-14 days, a post card longer, as all international mail goes first to Mexico City.
-If you buy anything bulky, ask at the store about shipping.
-Tel: 222-1888.
+The main Puerto Vallarta Post Office (Servicio Postal Mexicano) is located downtown on 1014 Colombia street between Argentina and Venezuela streets near Hidalgo Park (Parque Hidalgo).
+A letter or post card to the US or Canada costs approximately 10.50 pesos and may take up to several weeks to arrive as all international mail goes first to Mexico City.
+If you buy anything bulky or valuable, ask at the store about shipping as they usually ship more direct via FedEx or DHL, though this can be costly.
+Post Office hours, Mon-Fri, 8am-6pm and Sat, 9am-1pm.
+Tel: 222-6308.

 Taxis

-There are somewhere around a thousand taxis in Puerto Vallarta.
-They are a cheap and convenient way of getting around, especially after 11:45pm when the buses stop running.
+There are somewhere around a 1,000 taxis in the city of Puerto Vallarta.
+They are a relatively cheap and convenient mode of transportation and getting around town, especially after 11:30pm or so when the buses stop running.
+Most tourists take taxis as a simple matter of convenience and 'saving time'.
 Ask the driver how much your trip is before you get in, because some taxi drivers will try to overcharge tourists.
 Be advised that there are restaurants that will pay taxi drivers a commission for bringing clients.
 If your driver wants you to try a restaurant other than the one you have selected, it may be self-serving advice.
-Locals have found over the years that most drivers are friendly, honest and knowledgeable about the city and know at least a bit of English.
-Many drivers now know the names and locations of the gay bars, the gay hotels and bed and breakfasts and the gay beach, but it's still a good idea to carry your accommodation's name and address along with you.
-Puerto Vallarta is divided into taxi zones, prices are fixed by the local union and fares average 30-50 pesos to most locations within town.
-Many hotels will post the current taxi fares.
+Locals and ex-patriates have found over the years that most drivers are friendly, honest and knowledgeable about the city and know at least a bit of English.
+Many drivers now know the names and locations of the Puerto Vallarta gay bars, the gay hotels, guesthouses and the Blue Chairs gay beach on Los Muertos, but it's still a good idea to carry your accommodation's name and address along with you.
+Puerto Vallarta is divided into taxi zones, prices are fixed by the local union, and fares go anywhere from 30-40 pesos within a particular zone up to 80-120 pesos (from the Marina to the South Side-Olas Altas area, for example).
+Coming in from the airport is the most expensive as it is the federal zone, at around 240 pesos; but the return trip to the airport is about half that at most.
+Many hotels will post the current taxi fares, so do ask.

 Buses

-Buses are cheap in Puerto Vallarta, costing 4 pesos or about 40 US cents.
-The buses are sometimes rather run-down, but you never have to wait long before the next one comes along.
+Puerto Vallarta buses are cheap, costing 6.5 pesos or about 50 US cents to get just about anywhere in the city.
+The buses are sometimes rather run-down, but you never have to wait long before the next one comes along!
 Stops are marked by a blue "parada" sign which has a bus outlined on it.
-You may find yourself being entertained by locals who hop on the bus to do a clown act or play guitar or 10 year old boys singing about their lost loves, all for a few pesos.
+You may find yourself being entertained by locals who hop on the bus to do a clown act, play guitar, or perhaps two 12 year old boys singing about their lost loves, all for a few pesos tip (giving you a chance to practice your generosity).

 To get to the gay bars from the hotels on the north end of Puerto Vallarta, be sure to take buses marked "Centro" or "Olas Altas".
-The bus will pass by several of the gay bars such as Anthropology and Club Paco Paco before turning around at Lazaro Cardenas Park on the South Side.
+The bus will pass by several of the gay bars such as Anthropology and Paco's Ranch before turning around at Lazaro Cardenas Park on the South Side or heading back through the tunnel.
 Most buses run regularly from approximately 6am to 11:45pm.
-To go to Conchas Chinas, Mismaloya, Boca de Tomatlan or any of the south shore accommodations, buses leave from Basilio Badillo street at Constitucion street on the South Side, 7am-10pm.
+To go to Conchas Chinas, Mismaloya, Boca de Tomatlan or any of the South Shore accommodations along the way, buses leave from Basilio Badillo street at Constitucion street on the South Side, 7am-10pm and cost around 7 pesos.

-Motor vehicles have the right of way in Mexico, not pedestrians.
-We don't want to sound like your mother, but buses in Vallarta are noted for traveling at excess velocity, so extra care should be used crossing the street.
+Motor vehicles generally have the right of way in Mexico, not pedestrians.
+I don't want to sound like your mother, but buses in Puerto Vallarta are noted for traveling at excess velocity, so extra care should be used crossing the streets here.

+Inter-city buses leave from the main Puerto Vallarta Bus Terminal or station (known as the Central Caminonera) which is located just north of the Puerto Vallarta airport.
+Buses leave to Guadalajara about every half hour and to other major cities every hour or two during the day and there are at least 4-5 main carriers.
 Mexico's long distance bus system is top notch and probably envied by much of the world.
 Regular services link all major cities day and night.
 Networks of shorter routes reach almost every corner of the Republic.
 A bus from Mexico city to Acapulco costs less than the toll charges for a private car.
-The National Chamber for Passenger and Tourist Buses estimates that the 40,000 buses owned by its members have about 3.5 billion passenger movements each year.
+The National Chamber for Passenger and Tourist Buses estimated that the 40,000 buses owned by its members have about 3.5 billion passenger movements each year.

 Drugs

 Drug offenses are risky business in Mexico.
-Mexico's drugs laws are often more reactionary and ridiculous than those of the States, though the Southern states and Texas probably take the cake.
+Mexico's drugs laws are sometimes more reactionary and ridiculous than those of the States, though the Southern states and Texas probably take the cake.
 Under Napoleanic law, you're guilty until proven innocent.
 If you must, be extremely discrete; if you're caught, you may be deported, have a prison term or have to pay a fine.
 Police occasionally stop and frisk locals and tourists, checking for drugs.
-For gay guys this might likely occur at night in the area near the gay bars Manana and Club Paco Paco.
-From what I have heard and read, penalties can be rather lax in Vallarta, a good thing, though I wouldn't bet my liberty on it.
-If you are stopped and feel that you have been mistreated in any way, please call your consulate to report the incident and lodge a report/protest.
-Note: The police have been known to extort money if they find something on you, so beware.
+For gay guys this might likely occur at night in the area near the gay bars CC Slaughters and Paco's Ranch.
+From what I have heard and read, penalties now tend to be rather lax in Puerto Vallarta, a good thing.
+If you are stopped and feel that you have been mistreated in any way, please call your consulate to report the incident and lodge an official report/protest.
+Travel warning: Police have been known to extort money if they find something on you, so beware.
+Get the patrulla/patrol car number on the side if you have a run-in with the cops.
+My impression though is that with the relatively new nationwide 2009 drug decriminalization laws for small amounts of drugs for personal use, the local police in Puerto Vallarta don't spend much time or energy worrying about small time use.

 Siesta Time

-Most Mexicans eat their main meal sometime between 1pm-4pm, so some shops and government offices are closed.
+Most Mexicans eat their main meal sometime between 1pm-4pm, so some shops and government offices are closed (usually from 2pm-4pm).
 This is a sensible custom in a tropical country and gives the body and mind a chance to rest during the hottest hours of the day.
-The stores that observe this custom are open afterwards until 8pm-10pm.
-Bars and restaurants stay open during these siesta hours.
+The stores that observe this custom are open afterwards until around 8pm or 10pm.
+Puerto Vallarta bars and restaurants stay open during these siesta hours.

 Timeshare